pepone/redhat-rpm-config/buildflags.md

   or thread stacks spill into other regions of memory.)
 This flag is fully ABI-compatible and has adds very little run-time overhead.
-  This flag is currently not available on armhfp (both `gcc` and `clang` toolchains aond on aarch64 with the `clang` toolchain.
+  This flag is currently not available on armhfp (both `gcc` and `clang` toolchains) and on aarch64 with the `clang` toolchain.
 * `-flto=auto`: Enable link-time optimization (LTO), using `make` job server integration for parallel processing.  (`gcc` toolchain only)
 * `-ffat-lto-objects`: Generate EFL object files which contain both